JudgeGroovyman/JudgeGroovyman.github.io/Games.md

 * The Ground Gives Way 8-26-2020
 	This is a good simple short roguelike, but I dont like it because it doesn't have what I'm looking for.
 In particular I dont want hunger, or the complexity of identification, nor do I want to be scared to make every move.
 Still kudos to the authors.
+* Project Osiris (10/17/2020) Awesome.
+Makes a weird noise on sewer level.
+(11/20/2020)  The sewer level has great difficulty.  i dont remember what difficulty I picked but its taken me a number of tries to get through but I'm making progress every time.
+On level 4 The Courtyard in the first room there are curved stairs to the left and behind them is a little room.
+If you run in there the breed can't get to you directly for some reason.
+They bounce on the stairs like a pinball until they happen to get through the little section.
+General: health pickups flash the screen a bit too much and without being conscious of it they distract and make me wonder if I'm getting hit.
+The shotgun is underpowered imho.
+I can't seem to use it with success at all (even in close quarters) maybe its just me but in doom I can use the shotgun and here I cant.
+* Bleed 11/25/2020 I got this from the racial bundle and its really fun!
+2D shooter wiht wasd and then shoot with the mouse and theres slow time and triple jump and cool levels and weapon upgrades and bosses its great!

 # Top notable purchases #
 (in no particular order)